Its-Haze/dotfiles-old/README.md

 ## These will work with Ubuntu, Fedora & Arch linux.

-## make the install.sh script executable
+## Make the install.sh script executable

 ## Then run the executable.